sakshimuchhala1227/ChromaDB/README.md

 ✅ If you use `PersistentClient()` (save to disk) — you must define `embedding_function`.
 ✅ If you use `HttpClient()` — depends on server config — you might need to define embedding at server side.
-✅ If you want to use better multilingual models — you can use any SentenceTransformer model.
+✅ If you want to use better multilingual models — you can use any SentenceTransformer model or any other models for creating the embeddings like OpenAI or HuggingFace models.
 ✅ If you want full control — you can pass embeddings yourself using:

 ```python